-The Homeward Bound Pets Spay/Neuter Clinic, in McMinnville, Oregon, is a program of Homeward Bound Pets that provides low-cost spays and neuters for owners and caretakers of cats and dogs.
+The Homeward Bound Pets Humane Society Spay/Neuter Clinic, in McMinnville, Oregon, is a program of Homeward Bound Pets that provides low-cost spays and neuters for owners and caretakers of cats and dogs.
 Additional services include vaccinations, microchips, and flea/parasite control products for cats and dogs.
 At this time, we cannot care for sick or injured pets.

 All citizens that own cats or dogs or care for stray or feral cats may access these low-cost services.
-Additional financial help is available to qualified low-income individuals who reside in Yamhill County and the West Valley area.
+Additional financial help is available to qualified individuals on government assistance who reside in Yamhill County and the West Valley area.

 Go to Financial Assistance Program to see qualifications and how to apply.

-Low-cost spays and neuters are not low-quality spays and neuters.
+Low-cost spays and neuter surgeries are not low quality.
 We are fortunate to have veterinary surgeons whose skills and experience allow them to perform these surgeries very quickly and competently.
 A shorter surgery time means less time that your pet is under anesthesia.

 We know that anesthesia and surgery are frightening concepts for all pet owners, and we want to ensure your pet’s health and safety during surgery just as much as you do.
-Some of the biggest risks during surgery come from the pets getting too cold, the length of surgery time, or the age and overall health of the pet.
-To minimize these risks, pets are kept warm before, during, and after surgery.
-To prevent your pet from getting chilled, we use heated surgery tables and heated surgery scrub and solutions that are used to prepare your pet for the procedure.
-We have a recovery area with thick pads covered by heating units and blankets, with staff that sit with each pet while it recovers from surgery.
+Some of the biggest risks during surgery come from the pet’s getting too cold, the length of surgery time, or the age and overall health of the pet.
+To minimize these risks, each of our patients receive: